giordano-lucas/dex-cyclic-arbitrage/index.md

 > Note: through this process, we observe a reduction factor of `3600/100 = 36x` which is non-negligeable.

-To better capture the structure of cycles, a convolutional autoencoder will be used to create the embedding.
+To better capture the structure of cycles, a convolutional `autoencoder` will be used to create the embedding.
 The idea is that when a cyclic arbitrage is implemented, the first transaction could affect some the price/gas of the second token and similarly for other transactions.
 The convolution operations could extract these neighborings relationships between tokens in order to build a better latent representation of cycles.

 In the [Cycles profitability prediction](#cycles-profitability-prediction) task, we will be able to measure the gain of the embedding compared to the raw features (base model).

 ## Performance

+An `autoencoder` is trained to produce an output as close as possible to the corresponding input.

+A classical way to evaluate the perfornance (reconstruction error) of an `autoencoder` is through the `Mean Square Error (MSE)` loss

+The following plots displays the difference in terms of `MSE` for the `autoencoder` and the `PCA` methods.

+{% include_relative figures/embedding/mse_embedding.html %}

+> Note: `0` corresponds to the best possible model.

 # Clustering